richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 [Alpine Linux] support was added in version `2.1.0` of the AppSignal for Ruby gem.
 Our AppSignal for Elixir package supports Alpine Linux since version `0.11.0`.

-In AppSignal for Ruby version 2.4.0 and AppSignal for Elixir we started shipping a separate build for Alpine Linux.
-Detection is based on the output from `ldd --version`.
-If your app is unable to call this program you can force the Alpine Linux compatible build by providing a special environment variable on install.
+In AppSignal for Ruby version `2.4.0` and AppSignal for Elixir `1.4.0` we started shipping a separate build for Alpine Linux.
+If you upgraded from an earlier version and are have problems compiling your app, our detection isn't working properly.
+For the Ruby gem, detection is based on the output from `ldd --version`.
+For our Elixir package we listen to the output of `:erlang.system_info(:system_architecture)`.

+If your app is unable to call the `ldd` program or the detection is off for some reason, you can force the Alpine Linux compatible build by providing a special environment variable on install.

 ```sh
 # For Ruby